 The Lifeline Utilities Steering Committee, chaired by a member of the committee, meets every two months and comprises the critical infrastructure groups across transportation, power, water, roading and telecommunications.
 The Otago Lifeline Utilities Steering Committee also includes, as non-voting members, the critical user groups such as emergency services, the NZ Defence Force, and the health sector, represented by the Southern District Health Board.
 On an as-required or co-opted basis, other stakeholder and strategic interest representatives, such as tourism, fast moving consumer goods, contractors, etc are invited.
 The Otago LUSC was established to provide a forum to share best practice approaches and undertake work of mutual benefit to the members.
-The focus of the LUSC is on reducing vulnerability.
-Emergency Management Otago manages and provides secretariat support for this committee.
+The focus of the LUSC is on reducing vulnerabilities by affirming the roles and responsibilities of the Lifeline Utilities and supporting interdependent response planning.

 The Lifelines Programme is a body of work that addresses the vulnerabilities, interdependencies and criticalities across the region and is a 'living' document that is reviewed and amended as required and when new information is identified.
-This programme is maintained by the Planning and Development Manager from within the Emergency Management Otago team who holds the portfolio of Lifelines Programme Manager.
+This programme is maintained by the Planning and Development Manager from within the Otago CDEM Group team who holds the portfolio of Lifelines Programme Manager.